-Ghosts of Tsushima is the new IP from Sucker Punch, who you might remember as the studio behind Sly Cooper and Infamous.
-Having cut its teeth with superhero open-world experiences, Sucker Punch is now delving into the lands of Feudal Japan.
-Having seen it in the flesh at E3 2018, we’re very eager to see more of Ghosts of Tsushima and how it takes advantage of PS4.
+Ghosts of Tsushima is a brand-new PS4 exclusive from Sucker Punch, otherwise known as the minds behind Sly Cooper and Infamous.
+Having cut its teeth on platformers and epic open-world experiences, the studio is now delving into the lands of Feudal Japan.

 Trusted Reviews has compiled everything you need to know about Ghosts of Tsushima including all the latest news, release date, trailers and our very own gameplay preview ahead of the Summer 2020 launch.

 Set in the province of Tsushima, Japan.
 You play as a samurai, exploring an open world and engaging in missions.
 From an extended look at Ghost of Tsushima at Sony’s E3 2018 press conference, it seems that stealth will to play a substantial part in the game, as will some frankly brutal melee combat.

 A tense one-on-one duel was also featured, which appeared to rely on you not flinching until the exact moment it’s time to strike.
 It was this one-on-one fight that gave us our best look at the title’s combat, which seems to place a heavy emphasis on parrying your enemies attacks.

 When is the Ghosts of Tsushima release date?

 Sucker Punch Studios and Sony Computer Entertainment have confirmed that Ghosts of Tsushima will be coming exclusively to PS4 in Summer 2020.
 A specific date hasn’t been announced, although we imagine that will surface in the coming weeks and months.